Agony5757/SU2-Quantum/README.md

 ## Correspondance

-If you have any question about this code, please send mail to wuyuchun@ustc.edu.cn
+If you have any question about this code, please send mail to chenzhaoyun@iai.ustc.edu.cn or wuyuchun@ustc.edu.cn